 This statement focusses specifically on Kelda Group’s compliance with the Modern Slavery Act 2015 (the Act) and highlights the steps we take to assure there is no slavery or human trafficking occurring within the organisation or its supply chains.

 Kelda provides water and sewerage services to domestic and business customers across the UK and employs more than 3,200 people.
 Kelda Group is a holding company for the following subsidiaries:

-- Yorkshire Water Services Ltd, which provides water and sewerage services to 4.7 million people and around 130,000 businesses in the Yorkshire region.
-It’s activities are regulated by the Water Services Regulation Authority, OFWAT;
+• Yorkshire Water Services Limited (Yorkshire Water) - provides water and sewerage services to around 5 million people and 140,000 businesses in the Yorkshire region.

 Kelda’s organisational structure and Group relationships are summarised here.